-An estate can be eligible for summary administration in Florida only if the decedent is dead for 2 years or more, or if the difference between the total value of the estate in question and the value of the property which is exempted from creditors’ claim is less than $75,000.
+An estate can be eligible for summary administration in Florida only if the decedent is dead for two years or more, or if the difference between the total value of the estate in question and the value of the property exempted from creditors’ claim is less than $75,000.

-In case the decedent had a will and testament which particularly stated formal probate, summary administration will be unavailable, even though any of the aforementioned criteria is being fulfilled.
+In case the decedent had a will and testament which particularly stated formal probate, summary administration will be unavailable, even though any of the aforementioned criteria are being fulfilled.

 Summary administration begins with the filing of a petition in court, which can be filed by any beneficiary or a person who’s nominated as a personal representative as per the decedent’s will.
 However, if there is any surviving spouse, it ought to be signed and verified by him or her.

 The distribution of the assets of the estate is done to all the beneficiaries and creditors once the court orders to do so, after examining the eligibility and verifying the facts of such a summary administration.

 There are several effects of creditor claims and Florida homestead on summary administration, which are dependent on various relevant factors.
 In case the decedent is dead for more than a period of two years, creditor claims will be out of the picture because of Florida’s two-year nonclaim provision prohibiting such claims which are not brought within two years of the decedent’s death.